Sam Cooke: Portrayals

 Cooke was portrayed by Paul Mooney in The Buddy Holly Story, a 1978 American biographical film which tells the life story of rock musician Buddy Holly.

-In the stage play One Night in Miami, first performed in 2013, Cooke is portrayed by Arinzé Kene.
+In the stage play One Night in Miami, first performed in 2013, Cooke was portrayed by Arinzé Kene.
 In the 2020 film adaptation, he is played by Leslie Odom Jr., who was nominated for the Academy Award for Best Supporting Actor for his portrayal.